 Unlike a dog that is sick, vomiting, and not feeling well, dogs with acid reflux may not act abnormally until the contents of their stomach suddenly appear.

-Regurgitation of food can occur for other reasons, but some dogs with acid reflux will experience a reversal of the flow of stomach contents shortly after eating.
+Regurgitation of food can occur for other reasons, but some dogs with acid reflux will experience a reversal of the flow of stomach contents shortly after eating due to increased pressure on the muscle separating the stomach and esophagus.
 This causes the food to be spit back up or regurgitated.
 If this regurgitation continues to occur and a dog doesn't get the calories and nutrients from the food it is eating weight loss will occur.

 If left untreated for some time, chronic vomiting of bile can lead to inflammation of the esophagus called esophagitis.
 This can cause pain while swallowing and lead to an unwillingness to want to eat.